 - How to get rid of lice by combing

-If you’re wondering how to naturally get rid of lice, combing can be very effective if the correct procedure is followed.
+If you’re wondering how to get rid of lice naturally, combing can be very effective if the correct procedure is followed.
 Shampoo and towel dry hair thoroughly.
 Add a very liberal amount of hair conditioner or olive oil to the hair so the comb slides more easily through the hair shaft.
 Working from the root of the hair, comb the hair through to the ends using a lice comb.
-If the hair is very long, section it with clips and work through the sections.
+If the hair is long, section it with clips and work through the sections.

-This process will not kill lice, it will just remove them from your child’s hair.
+This process will not kill lice.
+It will just remove them from your child’s hair.

 - How to get rid of lice overnight